and-cuau/AI-Tic-Tac-Toe/README.md

 4. Enter '2'.

-5. A new terminal will appear.
-Enter '2' again.
+5. A second terminal will appear.
+Enter '2' in the new terminal.